 New rules about wills and inheritance

-If you live in France permanently, under French law you cannot leave your assets to whom ever you choose.
-If you have children, they will have certain rights over your estate, regardless of what you have set out in your will.
-Under new 2015 European inheritance rules, expats will be able to nominate either French succession law or the succession law of the country of their nationality to apply when they die.
+If you live in France permanently, under French law you cannot leave your assets to whomever you choose.
+If you have children, they have certain rights over your estate, regardless of what you set out in your will.
+Under new 2015 European inheritance rules, expats may nominate either French succession law or the succession law of the country of their nationality to apply when they die.
 If you do not nominate one of these, the French inheritance rules will automatically apply.

 Finance and tax tips

-- Maximise non-euro income by checking exchange rates and negotiating better fixed deals.
+- Maximize non-euro income by checking exchange rates and negotiating better fixed deals.

-- Always take independent professional advice from your bank or pension specialist with knowledge of French and English finance, law and tax matters before making major financial decisions.
+- Always take independent professional advice from your bank or pension specialist.